kejunxia/AndroidMvc/documents/sites/Site-MarkDown.md

 AndroidMvc.graph().release(ObjectBeenInjected)
 ````
 to dereference them.
 Fortunately, all MvcFragment will do the injection and releasing in their
-Android lifecycle - onCreated and onDestroy.
+Android lifecycle - onCreate and onDestroy.
 So we don't need to do this manually for fragments.

 **But why do we release?
 Isn't Java managing garbage collection automatically?